Table of Contents

 You get a complete project job when using Pine trim, molding and ceilings that coordinate with the walls.
 Trim is available for use around windows, doors, as baseboards, for corners, ceiling trim, and chair railing.
 Create outstandingly rustic steps and stairway railing with Pine that stands out every time you ascend them.

-This material looks beautiful as ceilings and decking in any cabin or larger home.
+Therefore, this material looks beautiful as ceilings and decking in any cabin or larger home.
 It is so much easier to install compared to drywall that is heavy and awkward to put up, tape, mud, sand, and paint.
 Do yourself a favor and consider Knotty Pine for both ceilings and walls.
-You can see how great it looks in this photo of a bedroom area on the second floor.
+Undeniably, you can see how great it looks in this photo of a bedroom area on the second floor.

 Buy Your Knotty Pine from a Trusted Dealer